 - For filesystems to be used, they need to be mounted on a directory - The directory is a subdirectory of the root "/" filesystem and best practice dictates that it should not have any content.
 If there is some content in the directory to be mounted, this will be inaccessible until unmounted - Automatic mounting of systems is set in the /etc/fstab configuration file.
 In systemd systems we can also be used to mount filesystems, using mount units.
-This usually happens for virtual filesystems - On systemd systems it is also possible to use systemd mount units device hosting the filesystem mount point filesystem type mount options frequency of filesystem backup filesystem check priority
+This usually happens for virtual filesystems device hosting the filesystem mount point filesystem type mount options frequency of filesystem backup filesystem check priority